Phenomenological model for the $\gamma^*\gamma \to \eta \pi^+ \pi^-$ reaction in the $f_1(1285)$ energy region: Results and discussion

 Eqs.~\eqref{Eq:diffcrossX} allow to calculate the invariant mass distributions $d\sigma/M_{\pi^+\eta}$ and $d\sigma/M_{\pi^+\pi^-}$ as well as the angular distribution $d\sigma/d\cos\theta_{\pi^+\eta}$, which are functions of the total energy $W$ and the virtuality $Q_1^2$.
 Since our purpose in the present work is to provide the input for a Monte Carlo generator for the ongoing BESIII analysis of the $\gamma^*\gamma \to \eta\pi^+\pi^-$ process in the $f_1(1285)$ energy region, the invariant mass distributions and angular distributions are presented by averaging over the total energy bin $1.22\leq W\leq 1.36$ GeV:

 with $W_\mathrm{min}=1.22$ GeV and $W_\mathrm{max}=1.36$ GeV.
 An analogous averaging procedure applies to the calculations of $d\sigma/dM_{\pi^+\pi^-}$ and $d\sigma/d\cos\theta_{\pi^+\eta}$.

 We first present the invariant mass distributions using the parameterization for the $f_1(1285)$ TFFs given by Eq.~\eqref{Eq:f1TFFs}.
 We note that the lineshapes of the transverse-transverse ($TT$) and the longitudinal-transverse ($LT$) cross sections exhibit very similar behavior, apart from their magnitude.
 We therefore firstly discuss the result of the $LT$ mass distributions in Fig.~\ref{Fig:LTinvmass} for photon virtualities $Q_1^2=0.25$, $0.5$, $0.75$, $1.0$~GeV$^2$ covering the range of forthcoming BESIII data for the $\gamma^*\gamma\to \eta\pi^+\pi^-$ reaction.
 We show our results for destructive interference between the $a_0^\pm \pi^\mp$ and $\sigma\eta$ amplitudes, resulting in a negative value for the coupling $C$ in Eq.~(\ref{eq:C}), i.e. $C \simeq -13.88$ GeV$^{-1}$.
+In Fig.~\ref{Fig:LTinvmass} and the following, we also provide the error bands of our predictions, which result from error propagation of the couplings given by Eqs.~(11,16,20,30), which typically are known with around $10\%$ accuracy.
 The resulting $M_{\pi^+\eta}$ mass distribution is consistent with the feature of L3 data: a clear $a_0^+(980)$ peak and a small shoulder on the lower side of the $a_0^\pm(980)$ resonance peak, appearing as a kinematic reflection, as shown in Fig.~(4)-c of Ref.~\cite{L3:2001cyf}.
 We note that this shoulder is further enhanced as a small bump through the interference with the $\sigma\eta$ channel.
 However the information provided by the L3 data is rather limited, as the $M_{\pi^+\eta}$ mass spectrum is only presented within the large bin of $Q^2$: $0.1 \sim 6.0$ GeV$^2$.
 Furthermore, there is no information about the $M_{\pi^+\pi^-}$ mass distribution, which prevent us from performing a detailed comparison with the L3 data.

 For the $M_{\pi^+\pi^-}$ distribution, which is also shown in Fig.~\ref{Fig:LTinvmass}, the typical feature is the double peak structure around the edges of the $M_{\pi^+\pi^-}$ physical region, which is produced by the destructive interference of both amplitudes.
 This fact indicates that the interference among the amplitudes of different channels is important for achieving the correct interpretation of experimental data.
 If there is no interference, or if the interference were constructive, only one peak around $M_{\pi^+\pi^-}=500$ MeV would appear in the $M_{\pi^+\pi^-}$ spectrum.
 The destructive interference between the $a_0^\pm \pi^\mp$ and $\sigma\eta$ amplitudes resulting in both enhancements near the edges of the $M_{\pi^+\pi^-}$ mass distribution provides a definite prediction of the underlying reaction mechanism which can be tested with the forthcoming high statistics BESIII data.